redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

 - RS126290: Allow editing an existing Replica Of source's proxy certificate in the Cluster Manager UI.

-- RS126476: Fixed unexpected connection errors in the DMC proxy log.
+- RS126476: Fixed unexpected database audit connection errors in the DMC proxy log.

 - RS126382: Log info when a node fails to join the cluster.